 When the root cause of the shoulder pain is an underlying weakness in the body’s energy, then less acupuncture points on the neck and shoulder will be used.
 These acupuncture points will focus on increasing the amount of energy in the body.

-Tui Na for Neck and Shoulder Pain
+Tui Na for Neck Pain

 Tui Na, or Chinese medical massage, is wonderful for the treatment of shoulder pain.
 One of the most powerful techniques in Tui Na is the rolling technique.
 This technique uses the back of the hand to roll over the muscles.
 Rolling technique is both soft and strong, allowing it to get deep into the muscle and help with relaxation.
 Because it is smooth, the rolling technique allows the use of strength while avoiding resistance within the muscle.